Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Method

 \subsection{Quantifying socially desirable responding}

-Our SDR metric operationalizes instructed faking as an instruction-induced shift in latent trait estimates.
-For each LLM\footnote{For readability, we suppress the LLM index $l$ in what follows; all quantities are understood to be computed for a fixed LLM unless $l$ is shown explicitly.}, we obtain latent trait estimates under \textsc{honest} and \textsc{fake-good} instructions for each response format $f\in\{\textsc{Likert},\textsc{GFC}\}$.
-For each Big Five trait $t \in \{A,C,E,N,O\}$, let $\hat{\theta}_{i,t,\textsc{honest}}$ and $\hat{\theta}_{i, t, \textsc{fake}}$ denote the posterior-mean latent trait estimates.
+Our SDR metric operationalizes instructed faking as an instruction-induced shift in latent score estimates.
+For each LLM\footnote{For readability, we suppress the LLM index $l$ in what follows; all quantities are understood to be computed for a fixed LLM unless $l$ is shown explicitly.}, we obtain latent score estimates under \textsc{honest} and \textsc{fake-good} instructions for each response format $f\in\{\textsc{Likert},\textsc{GFC}\}$.
+For each Big Five dimension $t \in \{A,C,E,N,O\}$, let $\hat{\theta}_{i,t,\textsc{honest}}$ and $\hat{\theta}_{i, t, \textsc{fake}}$ denote the posterior-mean latent score estimates.